thomaxxl/safrs/README.md

-# eye_rest API Framework
+# safrs API Framework

 ## Overview

 SAFRS_rest purpose is to create a self-documenting API for the sqlalchemy database objects and relationships.
 These objects can be serialized to JSON and can be created, deleted and updated through the REST API. class and method description and examples are parsed and shown in the swagger web interface.

-The eye_rest directory contains the code to construct documented REST APIs It consists of
+The safrs_rest directory contains the code to construct documented REST APIs It consists of
 - db.py : sqlalchemy database definitions
 - restful.py : REST web bindings